 An instance template is an API resource that you can use to create VM instances and managed instance groups.
-Instance templates define the machine type, image, zone, and other instance properties.
-You can then use an instance template to create a managed instance group or to create individual standalone VM instances.
+Instance templates define the machine type, boot disk image or container image, zone, labels, and other instance properties.
+You can then use an instance template to create a managed instance group or to create individual VM instances.
 Instance templates are a convenient way to save a VM instance's configuration so you can use it later to create new VM instances or groups of VM instances.

 An instance template is a global resource that is not bound to a zone or a

 region.
 However, you will specify some zonal resources in an instance

 template, which restricts the template to the zone where that resource resides.

 For example, if you include a read-only persistent disk from